 This distorted thinking combined with a great backlog of unmet needs – as adults – has left us with an overwhelming desperation to be ‘fed’ by someone, anyone – along with the deep hopelessness of it ever happening.
 Pretending we don’t have needs, or suppressing our awareness of them does not make them go away.

 SHADOW : To survive & not ‘go crazy”, many of those ignored childhood requirements get pushed into our ‘shadow’ – made up of every part of ourselves we were taught were so awful – we have to deny their very existence.

 In Jungian psychology the shadow aspect is a part of the unconscious mind consisting of repressed weaknesses, instincts & shortcomings….
 “Everyone carries a shadow, & the less it is embodied in the individual’s conscious life, the blacker & denser it is.

 It may be (in part) one’s link to more primitive animal instincts, which are superseded during early childhood by the conscious mind” (Jung-Myers Model + A Case Study & chart)

-➼ Unfortunately for us, ACoAs not only relegate our ‘unpleasant’ aspects (such as the ‘7 Deadly Sins’) to Shadow, but also many of our good qualities – anything that were not allowed in our family!
+➼ Unfortunately for us, ACoAs not only relegate our ‘unpleasant’ aspects (such as the ‘7 Deadly Sins’) to Shadow, but also many of our good qualities – anything that was not allowed in our family!

-We become so terrified of these aspects & actively, we use a wide variety of defenses & addictions to keep them hidden.
+We become so terrified of these aspects & activities, that we use a wide variety of defenses & addictions to keep them hidden.
 But the more we suppress legitimate needs the more anxiety builds.
 Sooner or later they leak out or erupt in distorted ways, like being clingy, invisible, manipulative, irresponsible, vague, needy…..
 AND/ OR controlling, mean, demanding, domineering, promiscuous, pushy…

 Sad IRONY: The more we suppress – the needier (& meaner) we get!